vatpac-technology/sops/docs/terminal/perth.md

 ### PH TCU / ENR
 #### Departures
-Voiceless coordination is in place from AD TCU to PIY (and subsectors) for aircraft:
+Voiceless coordination is in place from AD TCU to PIY (and subsectors) for aircraft tracking via a SID and:
 Planned at or above F180: `Assigned F180`
 Planned below F180: `Assigned the RFL`